LN-Zap/schwifty-cli/README.md

 cd schwifty-cli
 ```

 If you have [`devenv`](https://devenv.sh/) and [`direnv`](https://direnv.net/) setup, the Schwifty development environment should activate automatically on entering the project directory.
 If not, install those dependencies.
-Alternativly, install the Python and Poetry project dependencies.
+Alternativly, install the Python project dependencies.

 ## Build